MKXX47/Discord_Bots/README.md

 ## Acknowledgments
--@Thanks to Discord for providing a platform for building awesome bots.
+@Thanks to Discord for providing a platform for building awesome bots.
--@Thanks to OpenAI for the powerful GPT-3 language model.
+@Thanks to OpenAI for the powerful GPT-3 language model.
--@Thanks to TMDb for their comprehensive movie and TV series data.
+@Thanks to TMDb for their comprehensive movie and TV series data.
--!!!Make sure to replace placeholders like <DISCORD_TOKEN> and <API_KEY> with your actual tokens.
+!!!Make sure to replace placeholders like <DISCORD_TOKEN> and <API_KEY> with your actual tokens.
--!!!Make sure to replace placeholders like <DISCORD_TOKEN> and <API_KEY> with your actual tokens.
+!!!Make sure to replace placeholders like <DISCORD_TOKEN> and <API_KEY> with your actual tokens.

--#Feel free to customize and expand this README further to include more details about your project, usage examples, and any additional information you find relevant.
+Feel free to customize and expand this README further to include more details about your project, usage examples, and any additional information you find relevant.